Louis Delétraz: 2024: Sebring win & third ELMS title

-Parallel to his commitments overseas, the Swiss driver partnered long-time teammate Kubica and prototype rookie Jonny Edgar at AO Racing by TF in the ELMS.
+Parallel to his commitments overseas, Delétraz partnered long-time teammate Kubica and prototype rookie Jonny Edgar at AO Racing by TF in the ELMS.
 The team started the campaign with seventh at Barcelona and third in Le Castellet.
 Despite being jumped for the lead in the pits and later gapped by Charles Milesi near the end of the Imola race, Delétraz initially inherited the win as Milesi was penalised for a FCY infraction.
-The penalty was dropped after an appeal by Panis Racing, leaving the #14 AO car second.
+The penalty was dropped after an appeal by Panis Racing, leaving the No. 14 AO car second.
 Delétraz then scored pole for the 4 Hours of Spa-Francorchamps and fended off Tom Dillmann in the closing laps to take victory, one that put the team into the championship lead.
-Fifth at Mugello set up a title decider in Portimão, ahead of which Delétraz and his teammates were leading the #43 Inter Europol entry by merely six points.
+Fifth at Mugello set up a title decider in Portimão, ahead of which Delétraz and his teammates were leading the No. 43 Inter Europol entry by merely six points.
 Helped by a falsely applied penalty to Inter Europol in the finale, Delétraz, Kubica, and Edgar clinched the ELMS title by finishing second.
 This result made Delétraz the first driver to take three LMP2 titles in the European Le Mans Series.

 Delétraz and AO by TF also took part in the 24 Hours of Le Mans as a Pro-Am entry with Alex Quinn and team owner P. J. Hyett, where the Swiss went on to take pole position.
 The team finished second in the Pro-Am subclass and sixth in LMP2 overall.